 The UC Davis Emeriti Association issues a call for Edward A. Dickson Emeriti Professorship Award applications each spring quarter.
-The Call for 2018 has closed.
+The Call for 2019 has been completed.